dalaranwow/dalaran-wow/README.md

 Hello community,

+thanks that you want to report and contribute for Dalaran-WoW!

-please use the issuetemplate below to report a new issue.
+Please use the issuetemplate below to report a new issue.

 Your issue will be reviewed by testers and the developers will fix it in the future.